PSP vs. PSA: What’s the Difference and Which One Fits Your Family?

 Learn moreWhat is a PSA and is it for me?

 A PSA (Private School Affidavit) is when your family establishes its very own private school.
-You file the affidavit with the state (in California, this happens October 1–15 each year, though you can file later if you withdraw mid-year), and you are the administrator of your school.
+You file the affidavit with the state (in the state of California, this happens October 1–15 each year, though you can file later if you withdraw mid-year), and you are the administrator of your school.

 Here’s what that means: